ecovillage/wp_event/README.md

 ### sync_events

-Consumes a JSON file with event categories like this
+Consumes a JSON file with events like this

     [
       {